Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 Typical sales promotions are aimed at value: getting more product for less money.
 However, you see a myriad of promotions in sports:

-- Giveaways such as bobbleheads
+- Giveaways such as bobbleheads and hats
 - Post-game concerts
 - Buy one ticket, get one free
 - Loyalty programs for season ticket holders